Picovoice/picovoice/demo/nodejs/README.md

 ### Web Browsers

 These demos and the bindings upon which they are built are for NodeJS and **do not work in a browser**.
 Looking to run Picovoice in-browser?
-Use the [Porcupine JavaScript WebAssembly binding](https://github.com/Picovoice/porcupine/tree/master/binding/javascript) and [Rhino JavaScript WebAssembly binding](https://github.com/Picovoice/rhino/tree/master/binding/javascript) instead.
-Also see this [tutorial for running Picovoice in-browser](https://picovoice.ai/docs/tutorials/using-picovoice-engines-with-react/).
+There are npm packages available for [Web](https://www.npmjs.com/package/@picovoice/picovoice-web-en-worker), and dedicated packages for [Angular](https://www.npmjs.com/package/@picovoice/picovoice-web-angular), [React](https://www.npmjs.com/package/@picovoice/picovoice-web-react), and [Vue](https://www.npmjs.com/package/@picovoice/picovoice-web-vue).

 ## Prerequisites